rtCamp/rtMedia/readme.txt

 = 3.2.13 =
 * Improved and improved Lightbox UI.
-* More enhanced Uploader with new features, better error handling and notification, improved UI.
+* More enhanced Uploader with new features, better error handling and notification.
 * Enhanced UI for media edit screen.
+* Fixed 404 permalink issue.
 * Bug fixes

 = 3.2.12 =